 Syracuse in Kosciusko County, Indiana — The American Midwest (Great Lakes)

 Location.
-Marker is missing.
-It was located near 41° 25.714′ N, 85° 45.447′ W. Marker was in Syracuse, Indiana, in Kosciusko County.
-Marker could be reached from the intersection of N. Mill Street and W. High Street.
-Marker was located in the Syracuse Cemetery; the above directions are to the main entrance of the cemetery.
+41° 25.844′ N, 85° 44.965′ W. Marker is in Syracuse, Indiana, in Kosciusko County.
+Marker can be reached from N. Long Drive south of E. Northshore Drive, on the right when traveling north.
+Marker is located in Lakeside Park across from the Syracuse Community Center.
 Touch for map.
-Marker was in this post office area: Syracuse IN 46567, United States of America.
+Marker is in this post office area: Syracuse IN 46567, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 Syracuse Cemetery (approx. 0.4 miles away); Crosson Park (approx. 0.4 miles away); Indian Hill (approx. half a mile away); Papakeechie's Reserve Mount Pleasant Cemetery (approx. 3.1 miles away); In honor of the World War Veterans of this community (approx. 5.2 miles away); Milford World Wars Honor Roll (approx. 5.2 miles away); Salem Cemetery (approx. 5˝ miles away).
 Touch for a list and map of all markers in Syracuse.

 Credits.
 This page was last revised on June 16, 2016.
 It was originally submitted on March 25, 2014, by Duane Hall of Abilene, Texas.
 This page has been viewed 417 times since then and 6 times this year.
 Photos: 1, 2, 3, 4. submitted on March 25, 2014, by Duane Hall of Abilene, Texas.